NodeJs Interview Questions Answer

 Q4: What are the key features of Node.js?

-Answer: Following are main benefits of using Node.js
+Answer: The following are the main benefits of using Node.js

-- Asynchronous event driven IO helps concurrent request handling – All APIs of Node.js library are aynchronous that is non-blocking.
-It essentially means a Node.js based server never waits for a API to return data.
-Server moves to next API after calling it and a notification mechanism of Events of Node.js helps server to get response from the previous API call.
+1. Asynchronous event-driven IO helps concurrent request handling – All APIs of the Node.js library are asynchronous that is non-blocking.
+It essentially means a Node.js-based server never waits for an API to return data.
+The server moves to the next API after calling it and a notification mechanism of Events of Node.js helps the server to get a response from the previous API call.

-- Very Fast – Being built on Google Chrome’s V8 JavaScript Engine, Node.js library is very fast in code execution.
+2. Very Fast – Being built on Google Chrome’s V8 JavaScript Engine, the Node.js library is very fast in code execution.

-- Single Threaded but highly Scalable – Node.js uses a single threaded model with event looping.
-Event mechanism helps server to respond in a non-bloking ways and makes server highly scalable as opposed to traditional servers which create limited threads to handle requests.
-Node.js uses a single threaded program and same program can services much larger number of requests than traditional server like Apache HTTP Server.
+3. Single-Threaded but highly Scalable – Node.js uses a single-threaded model with event looping.
+The event mechanism helps the server to respond in a non-blocking way and makes server highly scalable as opposed to traditional servers which create limited threads to handle requests.
+Node.js uses a single-threaded program and the same program can service a much larger number of requests than traditional servers like Apache HTTP Server.

-- There is an Active and vibrant community for the Node.js framework – The active community always keeps the framework updated with the latest trends in the web development.
+6. There is an Active and vibrant community for the Node.js framework – The active community always keeps the framework updated with the latest trends in web development.

 Q5: What are the core modules of Node.js?